thirdtank/brut/doc-src/javascript.md

 Brut is based around server-generated HTML and the web platform.
 This means that Brut would like you to use custom elements for any client-side behavior you need, and to do so with progressive enhancement.

-To that end, Brut included BrutJS, which is a set of custom elements and ancillary JavaScript you can use to build client-side behavior.
+To that end, Brut includes BrutJS, which is a set of custom elements and ancillary JavaScript you can use to build client-side behavior.

 By default, your `index.js` will look like this: